• Skip to main content

 Can I make roti with oats?

 Yes absolutely.
 All you need you need to do is grind the rolled oats and make oats atta that is perfect for making rotis.
-Oats are rich in fiber and nutrient content and due to their extra soft and delicate texture, it is very easy to make a flour with them and thereafter prepare a dough, knead and roll into flatbreads.
+Oats have extra soft and delicate texture once moist, so it is very easy to prepare a dough, knead and roll into flatbreads.

 Ingredients